ronappleton/multicraft-confs/README.md

         ./mover 1.11.2 myserver

-and it will move all the files automatically, however you do have to have been in to multicraft and updated the jat and conf in settings>uodate minecraft first or it wont find the correct jar file fo copy for forge
+and it will move all the files automatically, however you do have to have been into multicraft and updated the jar and conf in settings >> update minecraft first or it wont find the correct jar file to copy for forge.